 Blood safety risk assessment

 Respiratory viruses similar to SARS-CoV-2, such are SARS-CoV and MERS-CoV, are not known to be transfusion-transmissible.
 Detection of the virus in the blood of patients with SARS-CoV-2 infection has been associated with severity of illness in unwell patients, usually critically ill; such individuals would not be eligible to donate blood.
 Our strict screening processes means we do not allow people who are unwell to donate blood.
 In Wuhan, comparatively early in the epidemic, four SARS-CoV-2 RNA positive donations were detected with nil further detections once mitigation measures such as isolating contacts and cases occurred.
 In addition, these detections were not confirmed as infectious virus, which is a requirement for transfusion-transmission to occur.
-Despite over three million infections worldwide, there are no confirmed reports of coronavirus being transmitted by blood transfusion anywhere in the world.
+Despite over 100 million infections worldwide, there are no confirmed reports of coronavirus including SARS-CoV-2 being transmitted by blood transfusion anywhere in the world.
 To reduce the number of people coming into contact with the virus and to decrease any theoretical risk of transfusion-transmission, we are asking donors who have returned from overseas and those who have been in close contact with someone diagnosed with COVID-19 to wait 28 days before giving blood.